myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > I like how they use the word farmer.
 Not neat.
 A little careless.
 A bit dangerous if brought into an old-world meeting.
 But alive.
 >
 > There, the person who guards the loudspeaker horn can be called a farmer.
 The person who guards the granary can be called a farmer.
-The person who escorts children away from the water's edge can be called a farmer.
+The person who escorts children away from the cliff edge can be called a farmer.
 The person who writes mistakes so they do not become traditions can also be called a farmer.
 Even someone who has just learned to apologize to a tree for almost picking too much can be called a farmer, as long as after that he truly plants.
 >
 > This bothers some passengers who like meeting definitions.
 Good, because some definitions do need to be disturbed so they do not turn into fences.
 >